mshangle1/watchmen/WATCHMEN_STEPS.md

     - Examples:

-              I store Response header "Connection" as "Connection" in scenario scope
+              I store Response header "Connection" as "Connection" in the scenario scope

 ---